Real Closed Fields

 Or(c == 0, b == 0, a == 0)

-One can sometimes equivalently choose between order inequalities and (in)equations.
+One can sometimes equivalently choose between ordering inequalities and disequalities.

 Example

 By default, the left hand sides in the Example are preferred.
-If prefer_order is False, then the right hand sides are preferred.
+With prefer_order=False the right hand sides are preferred.

 >>> from logic1.firstorder import *